-Our procedures included:
+Our audit procedures included, amongst others:

-- Obtaining evidence that the Entity has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditure by obtaining supporting documentation such as licence agreements and also considering whether the Entity maintains the tenements in good standing. - Making enquiries of management with respect to the status of ongoing exploration programs in the respective areas of interest. - Enquiring of management, reviewing ASX announcements and reviewing directors' minutes to ensure that the Entity had not decided to discontinue activities in any applicable areas of interest and to assess whether there are any other facts or circumstances that existed to indicate impairment testing was required.
+- Obtaining evidence that the Company has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditure by obtaining supporting documentation such as license agreements and also considering whether the Company maintains the tenements in good standing. - Assessing the basis for continuing to carry the costs, including the status of renewals that had been lodged and obtaining evidence that the licenses remained in force until the renewal process is completed. - Enquiring of management with respect to the status of ongoing exploration programs in the respective areas of interest and assessing the Company's cash flow budget for the level of budgeted spend on exploration projects. - Enquiring of management, reviewing ASX announcements and reviewing directors' minutes to ensure that the Company had not decided to discontinue activities in any applicable areas of interest and to assess whether there are any other facts or circumstances that existed to indicate impairment testing was required.